What is Outbound Sales? Guide for B2B Businesses

 Remember when we mentioned outbound analytics are harder?
 Salespanel helps you here again.
 Attach a tracking code to your outbound emails and Salespanel will capture leads and track their activities just like it does for inbound leads.
 Salespanel integrates with the most commonly used emailing tools.

-No matter how well designed your campaign is going, there are always improvements that can be made, especially considering how needs change over time.
+No matter how well designed your campaign is, there are always improvements that can be made to it.
+Especially considering how needs and preferences change over time.
 In some cases, even ‘simple’ changes like altering the text slightly, or even changing the color of a button, can make a big difference.

 On your website, VWO and Optimizely can be used to A/B test landing pages and marketing copies.